Emergency Savings Is Not A Budget Category You Should Forget

-Some people like to keep 3-4 months it really depends on what makes you sleep better at night.
+Some people like to keep 3-4 months of emergency savings so it really depends on what makes you sleep better at night.

 I don’t have or make enough money to save?

 If you tell me you don’t have $5.00 a month for an Emergency Savings Fund then I will tell you that you don’t need the pop, chips, video games, pizza, cable, cell phone, etc.

-I realize not everyone has spare money in the budget but all I’m asking is for you do whatever you can to save.
+I realize not everyone has spare money in the budget but all I’m asking is for you to do whatever you can to save.

-Some Ideas on how to make changes?
+Some Ideas on how to make frugal living changes?

-Use Vinegar to clean up your budget instead of purchasing costly cleaning supplies
+- Use Vinegar to clean up your budget instead of purchasing costly cleaning supplies

 Buy Clothes at the second-hand shop– You can find so many great deals at second-hand shops.
 Save the difference in your ESF!